 Pond 2, December 13th, still in normal operation.

-After five weekly of heavy treatments we saw what too much excess diatoms mixed with air looks like; but we wanted the glycol to be gone.
-Pond 1 with all its aeration cause the extra diatoms to foam up.
-Note that we scooped up some of the brown diatom foam and it had no odor so we knew it was still doing the job, creating oxygen.
+After five weekly heavy treatments we saw what too much excess diatoms mixed with aeration looks like; but we wanted the glycol to be gone.
+Pond 1 with all its aeration caused the extra diatoms to foam up.
+Note that we scooped up some of the brown diatom foam and it smelled clean and like pure diatom algae foam, so we knew it was still doing the job, creating oxygen.
 The heavy doses of beneficial bacteria likely also was in the foam.
 At this point the independent laboratory found no Glycol in the pond.
 The excess diatom foam all dissipated within a week.

 In six weeks we saw that the treatments were working and Pond 2 was clean and high quality.
 We could see the bottom 20 feet or so out from the shore.